+Any individual charged with an offense under this Article shall be fully apprised of the charges and afforded an opportunity to answer them in writing to the RoadRally Disciplinary Committee and the RRB.
 Disciplinary actions imposed by a rally committee may be appealed to the RRB.
-All other disciplinary actions will be heard by the RoadRally Disciplinary Committee (Article 1 .C.5) and may be appealed to the RRB.
+All other disciplinary actions will be heard by the RoadRally Disciplinary Committee (Article 1 .C.5) and may be appealed to the